Shampoo Planet: History of the novel

 Being released in the shadow of Generation X, Shampoo Planet is considered another Zeitgeist catching novel.
 Its depiction of the Global Teen generation is similar to the depiction of Generation X in the previous novel, yet it suffers from comparison to Generation X. Coupland himself has claimed that the novel is too contrived.
 However, the novel has retained its individual sense, and become a historical artifact of the times that brought about its creation.

 Popular culture

-It has been referenced by the show Ergo Proxy, whose 21st episode was named after the book, and by the band Panic! at the Disco, in their songs "London Beckoned Songs About Money Written by Machines" and "I Write Sins Not Tragedies".
+An episode of the show Ergo Proxy was named after the book.
+It was also referenced by the band Panic! at the Disco, in their songs "London Beckoned Songs About Money Written by Machines" and "I Write Sins Not Tragedies".

 The Japanese rock band Learners perform a song called "Shampoo Planet," written by Gakuji Matsuda.